 There is still very little information or help out there regarding this disorder, so I want this to be a place people can come to for reassurance and to feel safe, and to have all their questions answered by someone who has actually experienced the exact same thing.

 I do regular blog posts providing tips on coping mechanisms, my own thoughts and any news on scientific discoveries and developments on this disorder.
 My blog also focuses on general mental health and wellbeing, with a focus (as mentioned earlier) on fitness, nutrition and breathing.
 I want this to be a place for people to check in regularly and find support and a boost in life.

 My Instagram account also features regular posts on my thoughts and tips for the day, and things to help keep you feeling positive even when there isn’t anything to feel positive about.

 I also offer conversations over skype to those who would like to speak to me about this disorder, so we can talk one-on-one about your personal fears and struggles, and so I can suggest structures and tools ideally suited to you to help ease your symptoms and settle your anxiety.

 I am not here to tell you what to do, I am simply a fellow DP/DR sufferer who wants to help by sharing the things that have helped me, in the hope that maybe they will help you also.

-My goal for the future is to write a book on DP/DR and generate greater awareness of this disorder by speaking at mental health conferences, and also discussing my thoughts on it from a spiritual perspective.
+My goal for the future is to write a book on DP/DR and generate greater awareness of this disorder by speaking at mental health summits, and also discussing my thoughts on it from a spiritual perspective.